 1. Award will be given to current Illinois Members of AAHAM.

 2. Award will be presented during the Illinois Chapter Annual Meeting in December of the Calendar Year.
 The current Chairman of the Board or Current President will present award.

-3. The selection of the recipient of the Charles Garvin Achievement Award will be made by past recipients of the award after a review of the nominations, if any, received from the Illinois Chapter membership at large.
+3. The selection of the recipient of the Charles Garvin Achievement Award will be made by the current IL AAHAM Board of Directors and past recipients of the award after a review of the nominations, if any, received from the Illinois Chapter membership at large.

 4. Nominations may be made based upon the following criteria: